PX4/PX4-user_guide/en/getting_started/flight_modes.md

 [<img src="../../assets/site/difficulty_5.svg" title="Difficulty (Hard)" width="30px" />](#key_difficulty)&nbsp;[<img src="../../assets/site/remote_control.svg" title="Manual/Remote control required" width="30px" />](#key_manual)&nbsp;

-In acrobatic you fly like a plane without any stabilization electronics.
-You can make 360 rolls, flips, stalls and acrobatic figures.
-You have to remember that once you release Pitch and Roll to their center position the craft remains in its current state.
-You have to give back command in order to level it or change course and direction.
-The control is a Rate control over the Roll, Pitch, Yaw and Throttle.
+[Acro mode](../flight_modes/acro_fw.md) is the RC mode for performing acrobatic maneuvers e.g. rolls, flips, stalls and acrobatic figures.

+The roll, pitch and yaw sticks control the rate of angular rotation around the respective axes and throttle is passed directly to the output mixer.
+When sticks are centered the vehicle will stop rotating, but remain in its current orientation (on its side, inverted, or whatever) and moving according to its current momentum.

 ![FW Manual Acrobatic Flight](../../images/flight_modes/manual_acrobatic_FW.png)